MiloBuwalda/uva-prog-c/80 BONUS/20 Pset 6/10 Leaderboard.md

 * Your solution is run on Marin's laptop, using the text `iliad.txt` and the dictionary `large`.

+* Please note that you are allowed to make an attempt at being the fastest **more than once**!

 ## DEADLINE

 * We will accept entries up and until the **8th of April, 2013**.